 It is easy to maintain and manage a garden that may be created using any raised bed; however, one particularly efficient method is gardening with straw bales.
-Straw bale gardening, also known as bale gardening or hay bale gardening, uses ordinary farmer's straw as the primary growth medium.
+Straw bale gardening, also known as bale gardening or hay bale gardening, uses ordinary farmers' straws as the primary growth medium.
 Other names for this type of garden are bale gardening and straw bale gardening.
-The straw that has been pre-treated with a trace quantity of potting soil, compost, and fertilizer decomposes slowly and supplies its nutrients to the plant as the growing season progresses.
+The straw pre-treated with a trace quantity of potting soil, compost, and fertilizer decomposes slowly and supplies nutrients to the plant as the growing season progresses.
 This treatment is called conditioning.

 Straw bales have the potential to be an excellent growth medium.
 A straw bale garden is a form of raised bed gardening in which the straw bales serve as the container for the potting soil, compost, and plants.
 The cultivation of herbs, vegetables, and even decorative plants may be accomplished by using straw bales in gardening.
-It saves money, is gentler on your back, and is fantastic for folks who have problems moving around.
+It saves money, is gentler on your back, and is fantastic for people with problems moving around.

-The practice of gardening with straw bales receives a lot of attention, and for a good reason.
-With this method, you can plant a significant but temporary garden virtually anyplace, even if the sunniest part of your yard is in the middle of your driveway.
+The practice of gardening with straw bales receives much attention for a good reason.
+With this method, you can plant a significant but temporary garden virtually anywhere, even if the sunniest part of your yard is in the middle of your driveway.
 They are elevated container gardens that are contained within biodegradable containers.
 Doesn't that sound amazing?
 It's possible.
 Consider whether or not you want to plant a straw bale garden by first weighing the benefits and drawbacks of using this method.